 - Place in the fridge and let sit overnight.
 Consume hot or cold.

-A big bowl of cereal is a childhood favourite for a reason.
-This protein cereal makes it possible to enjoy the favourite without sacrificing any post-workout recovery.
+A big bowl of cereal is a childhood favorite for a reason.
+This protein cereal makes it possible to enjoy something delicious without sacrificing post-workout recovery.

 - 1 cup sweetened almond milk

 - 2.5 cups of cereal (I recommend Chex, Cheerios, or Rice Krispies)

 - Add almond milk and protein powder to a shaker cup and shake well until combined.